skywalkersPadawan/dsa-all/README.md

 # dsa-all

-Repository for DSA solutions from LeetCode, HackerRank, HackerEarth, and GeeksforGeeks.
+Repository for DSA solutions from LeetCode, HackerRank, and HackerEarth.
 Initial commits include previously solved problems, followed by new solutions and ongoing practice.

 ##### 001hello_world.py